transloadit/uppy/website/src/docs/aws-s3.md

 <MaxAgeSeconds>3000</MaxAgeSeconds>
 ```

-When using uppy-server, which generates a POST policy document, the following permissions must be granted:
+When using Uppy Companion, which generates a POST policy document, the following permissions must be granted:

 ```xml
 <AllowedMethod>POST</AllowedMethod>